 The date of any notice or communication shall be deemed to be the date of receipt if delivered personally, or the date of the receipt or refusal of delivery if transmitted by mail or overnight courier.
-Any party may change the address for notice by giving notice to the other party in accordance with this Section 16.
+Any party may change the address for notice by giving notice to the other party in accordance with this Section 15.

-17. Amendment.
+16. Amendment.
 This Easement may not be amended, except by written amendment executed by Grantor and Grantee or their respective successors and assigns and recorded in the official public records of the jurisdiction where the Property is located.

-If circumstances arise under which an amendment would be appropriate, any such amendment shall be consistent with Grantee's conservation easement amendment policy(ies), and the Purpose of this Easement, including continuing to protect and preserve the Beneficial Public Values, and shall not affect the perpetual duration of this Easement or the qualification of the Conservation Easement as a conservation easement under California Civil Code §815 et seq. (or successor thereto).
+If circumstances arise under which an amendment would be appropriate, any such amendment shall be consistent with Grantee's conservation easement amendment policy(ies), and the Purpose of this Easement, including continuing to protect and preserve the Beneficial Public Values, and shall not affect the perpetual duration of this Easement or the qualification of this Easement as a conservation easement under California Civil Code section 815, et seq. (or successor thereto).
 Grantee shall promptly record the amendment in the official records of the County in which the Property is located, and shall thereafter promptly provide a conformed copy of the recorded amendment to Grantor.
 The party requesting the amendment shall reimburse the non-requesting party for all reasonable costs incurred in connection with the drafting, review, negotiation, approval and recording of such amendment.
-Grantor shall be deemed to be the "party requesting the amendment" in connection with any amendment and/or new conservation easement(s) pursuant to Section 13 above and the "reasonable costs incurred" shall include consideration of whether an amendment and/or new conservation easement(s) is/are necessary or appropriate.

-18. Hazardous Substances.
+17. Hazardous Substances.

-18.1 Definitions.
+17.1 Definitions.
 The following terms have the meanings ascribed to them below for purposes of this Easement:

-18.1.1 "Environmental Requirements" means all applicable present and future laws, statutes, regulations, rules, ordinances, codes, licenses, permits, orders, approvals, plans, authorizations, judicial, administrative and regulatory decrees, directives and judgments of all governmental agencies, departments, commissions and boards, relating to the protection of human health or safety, or regulating or relating to industrial hygiene or environmental conditions, or the protection of the environment, or pollution or contamination of the air, soil, surface water or groundwater, including, without limitation, all requirements and regulations pertaining to reporting, licensing, permitting, investigating and remediating emissions, discharges, releases or threatened releases of Hazardous Substances, whether solid, liquid or gaseous in nature, into the air, surface water, or land, or relating to the manufacture, processing, distribution, use, treatment, storage, disposal, transport or handling of Hazardous Substances, whether solid, liquid or gaseous in nature.
+17.1.1 "Environmental Requirements" means all applicable present and future laws, statutes, regulations, rules, ordinances, codes, licenses, permits, orders, approvals, plans, authorizations, judicial, administrative and regulatory decrees, directives and judgments of all governmental agencies, departments, commissions and boards, relating to the protection of human health or safety, or regulating or relating to industrial hygiene or environmental conditions, or the protection of the environment, or pollution or contamination of the air, soil, surface water or groundwater, including, without limitation, all requirements and regulations pertaining to reporting, licensing, permitting, investigating and remediating emissions, discharges, releases or threatened releases of Hazardous Substances, whether solid, liquid or gaseous in nature, into the air, surface water, or land, or relating to the manufacture, processing, distribution, use, treatment, storage, disposal, transport or handling of Hazardous Substances, whether solid, liquid or gaseous in nature.

-18.1.2 "Hazardous Substances" means any hazardous or toxic material or waste which is or becomes regulated by any local governmental authority, the State of California or the United States Government under any Environmental Requirements, including, without limitation, any material or substance:
+17.1.2 "Hazardous Substances" means any hazardous or toxic material or waste which is or becomes regulated by any local governmental authority, the State of California or the United States Government under any Environmental Requirements, including, without limitation, any material or substance: